 Nevertheless, Faust persuades Gretchen to sleep with him, and he gives her a potion to get her mother to sleep so she won’t disturb them, which kills her.
 Faust and Gretchen’s night together causes Gretchen’s downfall, as she is shamed in the town and gives birth to a son, whom she drowns.
 Her brother Valentine comes to see her after learning of her sin, but Faust stabs him; before he dies, Valentine curses Gretchen, calls her a whore, and tells her that her premarital relations will cause her nothing but disgrace.
 Gretchen is ruined and filled with despair and regret, and is taunted by evil spirits who shame her.

 Meanwhile, Faust and Mephistopheles go off to a Walpurgis Night with witches and warlocks, where they dance and see a play loosely based on A Midsummer Night’s Dream.
 When they’re there, Faust sees an image of Gretchen with chains around her feet, which Mephistopheles says is just an illusion.
 Faust quickly learns, however, that Gretchen is imprisoned, and he is furious with Mephistopheles for not telling him sooner and not caring about Gretchen’s fate.
 Faust makes Mephistopheles take him to Gretchen and help her escape, but when he breaks into her cell, she refuses to go with him.
 Faust and Mephistopheles eventually leave Gretchen alone in her cell as she cries out for Faust, but in the final moments of the play, a voice from above announces that Gretchen is redeemed, suggesting that she has atoned for her sins and will go to heaven.
-Faust’s journey is then continued in Faust Part II, and he ascends into heaven as well, guided by Gretchen’s soul.
+Faust’s journey is then continued in Faust, Part Two, and he ascends into heaven as well, guided by Gretchen’s soul.